dispetx/pdpi/README.md

 $$P(A) + P(A^{c}) = 1.$$

 This provides an interface to express or compute the probability of an event in terms of the complement.
-In general, the exact definition of an event \(A\) determines such a partition and the underlying problem may be easier or harder depending on a particular choice.
+In general, the exact definition of an event $A$ determines such a partition and the underlying problem may be easier or harder depending on a particular choice.
 This is an interpretation of a general strategy of decomposing a problem into subproblems.